Skip to main content

 Token consumers: the rest of us.

-B2A: Agent economy - we'll discuss in a separate article.
+B2A & AI Apps: The newly born agent economy - we'll discuss in a separate article.

 Token producers or generators are having their moment in the sun right now while driving existential fear into the rest of us to keep those tokens flowing.
 Yet at some point everybody will have to face the question of profits and ROI; this will also be the point in which we would be able to screen hype from reality, with some organizations experiencing severe token withdrawal symptoms along the way.